codota/jupyter-tabnine/src/jupyter_tabnine/static/README.md

 * `jupyter_tabnine.remote_server_url`:
    remote server url, you may want to use a remote server to handle client request.
-   This can spped up the request handling depending on the server configuration.
+   This can speed up the request handling depending on the server configuration.
 Refer to https://github.com/wenmin-wu/jupyter-tabnine to see how to deploy remote server.